English | Help | Sign in | Give Feedback

 2. This will download a .ZIP file to your computer, rename this .ZIP file to a .EPUB.
 Follow these instructions on how to rename your file for Mac or Windows.

-Note: If you're uploading a textbook with interactive features, those features won't display in the Online Previewer.
+If you're uploading a fixed-layout eBook with Guided View or a textbook with interactive features, those features won't display in the Online Previewer.
 You'll need to use the Kindle Create previewer or download Kindle Previewer, which will also allow you to see how your book will look with enhanced typesetting conversion.
+This will provide the most up to date previewing experience and show enhanced typesetting features.

 Creating reflowable eBook files in EPUB, DOCX, KPF